 Most tourists visiting the Balearic Isles arrive by plane.
 Each of the three major islands, Mallorca, Menorca and Ibiza, is served by an international airport, linked by direct flights to Europe’s main capital cities.
 Palma Airport, Son Sant Joan, is not only the biggest locally but one of the chief tourist airports in Europe.
 It lies eight kilometres from the city centre.
 There is a bus (No. 17) to the airport every 20 minutes from the Paseo Mallorca.
 Continue Reading

 Ciutadella had always been the capital of Menorca until the British, who held sway over the island during the major part of the 18th century, moved the capital to Mahón.
 The city lies 45 kilometres from Mahón and is still the official seat of the Menorcan bishopric.
-It is well worth visiting the Old Quarter, […]

 Each of the Balearic Isles has features that distinguish it from its neighbours and more than sufficient individual appeal to justify a visit.
 Mallorca, the largest, is home to Palma, Balearic capital and seat of the Regional Authority.
 Palma is a modern, cosmopolitan city, with its image as Spain’s summer capital reinforced and enhanced by the official presence, over the vacation period, of the Spanish Royal Family, as well as other leading figures in politics, culture and the performing arts.
 Continue Reading